nickdichev/nickdichev.github.io/_posts/2019-05-11-huffman-elixir-part2.md

 end
 ```

 There's a few new things going on here.
 We use the `Stream` module in order to do lazy enumeration on our input.
-Using `Stream` lets us create a "recipie" of computation that will be evaluated when required.
+Using `Stream` lets us create a "recipe" of computation that will be evaluated when required.
 I will not be covering the intricacies of lazy and eager enumeration, however, there are plenty of resources online if you are curious.
 What is important to know is that the `Stream` module allows us to enumerate large, potentially infinite, input data without blowing up the program's memory usage.
 Let's try to count some characters:

 ```elixir
 iex(1)> Huffman.Counter.count(["go", "go"])